dwyl/image-classifier/README.md

 ### Embeddings and semantic search

-We want to encode every caption and the input text into a specific vector space.
+We want to encode every caption and the input text into an embedding which is a vector of a specific vector space.
 In other words, we encode a string into a list of numbers.

 We use a transformer-based pre-trained model SBERT to compute an embedding for each caption.